amargiovanni/margiovanni.it/_posts/2025-03-05-from-business-vision-to-execution.md

 ---
 layout: post
 title: "From Business Vision to Execution: A Product Manager's Practical Journey"
+subtitle: "The uncomfortable gap between inspiring PowerPoint visions and the Monday morning question of what we actually do"
 date: 2025-03-05
 categories: product-management strategy execution
 ---